Creating & Sustaining a Strong Local Economy

 As part of National Small Business Week, the U.S. Small Business Administration takes the opportunity to highlight the impact of outstanding entrepreneurs, small business owners, and others from all 50 states and U.S. territories.
 Every day, they’re working to grow small businesses, create 21st century jobs, drive innovation, and increase America’s global competitiveness.
 The S.B.A. designates small businesses as those employing less than 500.

-Though originally scheduled for May 3-9, 2020, the official S.B.A.
-Small Business Week has been postponed, with new dates to be announced later this year.
-Even though this will not take place nationwide this month, the CORONA Chamber believes we can still celebrate now, celebrate then, and celebrate every day the heroes of our community—those who employ our residents and make our city an ideal place to live, work, and play.
+This week typically takes place the first week of May, with National Veterans Small Business Week taking place the first week of November.
+Whether it's an official time though, the CORONA Chamber believes we can still celebrate every day the heroes of our community—those who employ our residents and make our city an ideal place to live, work, and play.

-This year, we will continue to share virtually about those businesses currently operating during this pandemic, as well as those who may be temporarily closed but not forgotten, as we will all get through this together!
-Some ways for YOU to help include: sharing our posts and making your own, sharing why you love that particular business (everyone loves a heartfelt story!); buying gift cards now for later use; shopping local/ordering local online; outreaching to a business owner to offer support or kind words; and maintaining your memberships and giving.
+Some ways for you to get involved include: sharing our posts and making your own, sharing why you love a particular business (everyone loves a heartfelt story!); buying gift cards now for later use; shopping local/ordering local online; outreaching to a business owner to offer support or kind words; and maintaining your memberships and giving.
 This list is not exhaustive, but it is a start to helping our small business community get through this tough time.

 Questions?
-Contact us at email@example.com or (951) 737-3350.
+Contact us at firstname.lastname@example.org or (951) CHAMBER.
 Check out the photos below, which show some examples of ways to highlight businesses while utilizing/leaving behind our signature I'm Here cards.